stellar/typescript-wallet-sdk/docs/WalletGuide.md

 Implementation should make a request to a backend server containing the client domain private key.
 Server returns signed transaction, finishing the flow.

 For your wallet signer to be used, it's required to set it in this SDK.
 It's recommended to set it globally via `ApplicationConfiguration` `defaultSigner` [option](../wallet-sdk/src/walletsdk/index.ts).
-Alternatively, it can be passed to the `authenticate` call of the `Auth` class.
+Alternatively, it can be passed to the `authenticate` call of the `Sep10` class.

 #### Example